shovradas/solid-wot/README.md

-# SoLiDWoT
+# SoLiD-WoT
-Research project aiming to implement SoLiD for WoT
+Research project aiming to investigate and apply Social Linked Data (SoLiD) in Web of Things (WoT)